Frequently Asked Questions

 How will GEFA protect consumers and ensure that retailers and contractors do not inflate prices?

-Consumer protection is important to GEFA.
-GEFA is developing a consumer protection plan that includes mechanisms to prevent price inflation that will be posted on the program website.
-GEFA is committed to ensuring consumers are informed of best practices for identifying unfair business practices when engaging with contractors.
-To support this, GEFA will publish a resource in the form of a guide to inform consumers on what to look for in a contractor’s quote and how they can report issues with their contractors or other program representatives.
-Specific details will be shared at program launch.
+Consumer protection is important to Georgia's Home Energy Rebates Program.
+A consumer protection plan has been developed that includes mechanisms to prevent price inflation, which can be found in the “Related Files” section at the bottom of each program page.
+We are committed to ensuring consumers are informed of best practices for identifying unfair business practices when engaging with contractors.
+To support this, a guide will be published to inform consumers on what to look for in a contractor’s quote and how they can report issues with their contractors or other program representatives.
+Specific details will be shared at full program launch.